Probing a $Z'$ gauge boson via neutrino trident scattering in the Forward Physics Facility at the LHC and FCC: Abstract

 \section{Abstract}

 The study of neutrino physics at the Large Hadron Collider is already a reality, and a broad neutrino physics program is expected to be developed in forthcoming years at the Forward Physics Facility (FPF).
-In particular, the neutrino trident scattering process, which is a rare Standard Model process, is expected to be observed for the first time with a statistical significance of $5\sigma$ using the FASER$\nu$2 detector.
-Such a perspective motivates the investigation of the impact of New Physics on the predictions for the corresponding number of events.
-In this letter, we consider the $L_\mu - L_\tau$ model, which predicts an additional massive neutral gauge boson, $Z'$, that couples to neutrino and charged leptons of the second and third families, and estimate the production of a dimuon system in the neutrino trident scattering at the FASER$\nu$2 assuming different models for the incoming neutrino flux.
-We derive the associated sensitivity and demonstrate that a future measurement of the dimuons produced in neutrino trident events at the FPF will extend the coverage of the parameter space in comparison to previous experiments.
+In particular, the neutrino trident scattering process, which is a rare Standard Model process, is expected to be observed for the first time with a statistical significance of $5\sigma$ using the FASER$\nu$2 detector. { Moreover, similar studies are expected to be performed in the proposed Future Circular Collider (FCC).} Such perspectives motivate the investigation of the impact of New Physics on the predictions for the corresponding number of events.
+In this letter, we consider the $L_\mu - L_\tau$ model, which predicts an additional massive neutral gauge boson, $Z'$, that couples to neutrino and charged leptons of the second and third families, and estimate the production of a dimuon system in the neutrino trident scattering at the FASER$\nu$2 assuming different models for the incoming neutrino flux at the LHC and FCC energies. { We derive the associated sensitivity and demonstrate that the FPF@LHC is not able to improve the current bounds on the $L_\mu - L_\tau$ model, while a future measurement of the dimuons produced in neutrino trident events in the FPF@FCC will extend the coverage of the parameter space in comparison to previous experiments.}

 \keywords{Neutrino tridents; Z' boson; Forward Physics Facility.}